gazanas/Authentication-Model/README.md

 # Authentication-Model
 Easily create functional register, login and password update forms

-that allows you to set the safety parametres you need.
+that allows you to set the safety parameters you need.

 # Getting it to work
 This authentication model uses mysqli prepared statements to